Moomins: Biographical interpretation

-Critics have interpreted various Moomin characters as being inspired by real people, especially members of the author's family, and Tove Jansson spoke in interviews about the backgrounds of, and possible models for, her characters.
-The first two books about the Moomins (The Moomins and the Great Flood and (Comet in Moominland) were published in 1945 and 1946 respectively, and deal with natural disasters; they were influenced by the upheavals of war and Jansson's depression during the war years.
-The reception of the first two Moomin books was lukewarm at first; the second book got a little more attention than its predecessor, but its sales figures were still poor.
-Third book, Finn Family Moomintroll, which was the first Moomin book translated into English, became the first international bestseller.
+Critics have interpreted various Moomin characters as being inspired by real people, especially members of the author's family, with Tove Jansson having spoken in interviews about the backgrounds of her characters and possible models for them.
+The first two books about the Moomins (The Moomins and the Great Flood and Comet in Moominland) were published in 1945 and 1946 respectively, and deal with natural disasters; they were influenced by the upheavals of war and Jansson's depression during the war years.
+The reception of the first two Moomin books was lukewarm at first; the second book received more attention than its predecessor, but sales figures were still poor.
+The third book, Finn Family Moomintroll, which was the first Moomin book translated into English, became the first international bestseller.

 Tove Jansson's life partner was the graphic artist Tuulikki Pietilä, whose personality inspired the character Too-Ticky in Moominland Midwinter.
 Moomintroll and Little My have been seen as psychological self-portraits of the artist.
 The Moomins, generally speaking, relate strongly to Jansson's own family – they were bohemian, lived close to nature and were very tolerant towards diversity.
 Moominpappa and Moominmamma are often seen as portraits of Jansson's parents Viktor Jansson and Signe Hammarsten-Jansson.
 Most of Jansson's characters are on the verge of melancholy, such as the always formal Hemulen, or the strange Hattifatteners, who travel in concerted, ominous groups.
 Jansson uses the differences between the characters' philosophies to provide a venue for her satirical impulses.